 However, NIS2 also introduces a requirement to implement baseline security measures to address specific risks.
 These include implementing policies on risk analysis and information security, incident handling, business continuity, supply chain security, information systems development practices including vulnerability disclosure, cryptography, encryption, and multifactor authentication.
 Member states may also prescribe the use of specific ICT products, services, and processes that have been certified under the Cybersecurity Act.

 NIS2 requires that management bodies oversee, approve, and be trained on, the cybersecurity measures taken by the entity they manage.
 Management bodies and personnel are also exposed to significant potential penalties, including being held liable for their organization’s breaches of NIS2 and being temporarily banned from acting as a manager.
-NIS2 does not define who will be considered a member of a “management body”, though we expect it will include boards of directors and some executives; individual member states’ implementations of NIS2 may provide further clarity on this issue.
+NIS2 does not define who is considered a member of a “management body”, though we expect it to include boards of directors and some executives; individual member states’ implementations of NIS2 may provide further clarity on this issue.

 Incident reporting obligations

 As the Commission summarized in its press release, NIS2 seeks to “streamline incident reporting obligations with more precise provisions on reporting, content and timeline.”
 Essential and important entities are required to notify the relevant EU member state authority of any incident that has a “significant impact” on the provision of their services or on the recipients of those services.
 NIS2 introduces specific deadlines for the notification using a tiered approach under which entities must provide:

 - an “early warning” within 24 hours of becoming aware of the incident, which indicates whether the incident is suspected of being caused by unlawful or malicious acts or could have a cross-border impact;

 - an “incident notification” within 72 hours of becoming aware of the incident which, in addition to the information provided in the “early warning”, provides an initial assessment of the incident’s severity, impact, and indicators of compromise; and